Folklore of Wales

 Loading...

-Wales is a Celtic country and the Celts have always treasured oral learning and recitation.
-Indeed they have a passion for committing facts to memory rather than relying on the written word.
-So it is no surprise, as we can see from Anne Ross's study, that Welsh folklore and story-telling is so rich and varied.
-In addition to examining the part played by the medieval church in this oral tradition, individual chapters cover legends associated with place-names; calendar customs; giants and monsters; omens and second sight; witches, ghosts and faries; supernatural birds and animals; folk healing and herbal remedies.
-The landscape is studded with the remains of ancient monuments, which are seen as the creation of gods and heroes.
-Every lake had its legend, whether it be inhabited by a grim, monstrous afanc, or by a beautiful, enchanted maiden, or maybe harbours a drowned settlement where the bell still tolls to warm of approaching storms.
-Giants stalk the land, while faries can be dangerous, hostile and demanding propitiation.
-Omens of potential marriage partners were avidly sought by girls, while ghostly death-lights - corpse candles - could be seen moving relentlessly towards the person who was doomed to death.
-A whole world of the past is to be found in this rich treasure house of inherited lore.
+Wales is a Celtic country and the Celts have always treasured oral learning and recitation, with a passion for committing facts to memory rather than the written word.
+It is no surprise then, that Welsh folklore and story-telling is so rich and varied.
+The landscape is studded with the remains of ancient monuments, which were seen as the creation of gods and heroes.
+Every lake had its legend, whether inhabited by a grim, monstrous afanc, or by a beautiful, enchanted maiden.
+Giants stalked the land, while fairies could be dangerous, demanding propitiation.
+Omens of potential marriage partners were avidly sought by girls, while ghostly death-lights – corpse candles – could be seen moving relentlessly towards those doomed to die.
+A whole world of the past can be Individual chapters examine the role of the medieval church in oral tradition; legends associated with place-names; calendar customs; giants and monsters; omens and second sight; witches, ghosts and fairies; supernatural birds and animals; folk healing and herbal remedies.

 Folklore of Wales